navarannan/navi_web_auto/PwC/README.md

 JRE 1.8 for Windows
 ChromeDriver 80.0.3987.106
 ```
-Notes:-
+## Notes
-### Check the version of chrome on local machine and download compatible chromedriver from
+#### Check the version of chrome on local machine and download compatible chromedriver from
 ```
 https://chromedriver.chromium.org/
 ```